Pavel-N/Dotfiles/README.md

 https://user-images.githubusercontent.com/35466834/201079479-a5c2b372-3737-4e19-8c88-e29d9a24dc71.mov

 Im using [picom-animations](https://github.com/dccsillag/picom) ([AUR](https://aur.archlinux.org/packages/picom-animations-git)) fork of Picom from [Daniel Csillag](https://github.com/dccsillag/), which allows nice and smooth animations as well as many other features.

+## 🖽 BSPWM 🖽
+Note that you need to change names of the monitors in `bspwmrc` to the ones you are using!